Wealden District Council

 Total households in emergency accommodation (as at year end) was 49.
 This increase from previous years (2019/20 and before) is due to Government changes (Rough Sleepers Initiative) which have resulted in rough sleepers now being placed in temporary accommodation whereas in the past they would not have necessarily been eligible for assistance under the Homelessness legislation.

+The statistics reveal that younger drivers are at particular risk as are motorcyclists of all ages.
 The statistics show that most of the more serious crashes occur relatively close to the driver’s / rider’s home.
-One explanation for this is that we all have a tendency to think about other things when driving on familiar roads… habits take over.
+One explanation for this is that we all tend to think about other things when driving on familiar roads… habits take over.
 And when we are not concentrating, we put ourselves at higher risk.
 Speed too always makes the outcome of any crash worse.
 So, the message is clear concentrate, avoid distraction whenever you are using the roads and slow down.

-The Safer Wealden Partnership’s priorities for 2022/23 are:
+The Safer Wealden Partnership’s priorities for 2024/25 were:

-5. Working to reduce acquisitive crime.
+• Working to reduce acquisitive crime